timescale/docs/mst/about-mst.md

 The amount of time it takes to replace a failed node depends mainly on the cloud region and the amount of data that needs to be restored.
 However, in the case of services with two-node Pro plans the surviving node keeps serving clients even during the recreation of the other node.
-All of this is automatic and requires no administrator intervention.
+This process is entirely automatic and requires no manual intervention.

 For backups and restoration, Managed Service for TimescaleDB utilizes the popular Open Source backup daemon `PGHoard` that MST maintains.
 It makes real-time